On the intersection of local Arthur packets for classical groups and applications: Atobe's reformulation

-by applying a sequence of $R_k$ on $\EE_{\rho}$ to change the admissible order from $>$ to $\gg$.
 We say $(i,j,\gg)$ is an adjacent pair if $i\gg j$ are two adjacent elements in $I_{\rho}$ with respect to $\gg$.
 We say an adjacent pair $(i,j, \gg)$ satisfies Proposition \ref{prop positive non-vanishing}(i) if the conditions for $\EE_{\rho,\gg}$ are satisfied with respect to $i \gg j$. \end{defn}

 Now we recall Atobe's reformulation of the non-vanishing criterion for general extended multi-segments.